mcci-catena/MCCI-Catena-PMS7003/README.md

 ### HAL instance object

 You must create a HAL instance object to use this library. *Don't* try to instantiate an object of type `cPMS7003Hal`.
 It's an abstract class and can't be instantiated.
-Instead, instantiate an object from a concreate HAL classs such as `cPMS7003Hal_4630`.
+Instead, instantiate an object from a concrete HAL class such as `cPMS7003Hal_4630`.
 The rules for instantiation are set by the concrete class; in this case, you need two arguments.
 The first argument is an lv that resolves to a `McciCatena::Catena4630` object.
 The second argument gives the initial value for the debug flags (see the [`debugmask` command](#debugmask)).

-### cPMS7003 instance objece
+### cPMS7003 instance object

 You must create a PMS7003 instance object.
-This takces the form:
+For example:

 ```c++
 cPMS7003 gPms7003 { Serial2, gPmsHal };